Definition of prayer

 In Buffalo, there is the remarkable story of a local firefighter who awoke from a coma after two years.
 When his family was interviewed about the seeming miracle, they said "we prayed, and God answered our prayers".
 When the medical staff was interviewed, the doctors said "we tried a new medication".
 Sam Harris, author of The End of Faith, asks - if you had to rely on only one treatment, prayer or the new medication, which would you keep and which would you give up?
 Wise people chose medicine.

 Most people acknowledge that nothing fails quite like prayer.
 Every plane that has crashed probably had several people on board praying for a safe flite, victims of Katrina most certainly had prayed to God to save them.
 We know most prayer fails, but the value of prayer is that it makes the one praying feel better.
 They know God is not likely to change the preordained order of events just to suit their selfish wishes, but they feel better turning over their problems to a perceived higher power.

-Three Oklahoma children whose parents attend a Church of the Firstborn have died without medical care.
+3 Oklahoma children have died without medical care.

 • Aaron, age 9, died of complications from diabetes after his mother did not get him medical help.
 She told police that she believed her son would be healed through prayer and faith.